fullstack-development/web3-roadmap/Web3.md

 Questions:

-* What is the difference between web1, web2, web3?
+* What is the difference between Web 1.0, Web 2.0, Web 3.0?
-* What is the main goal of web3?
+* What is the main goal of Web 3.0?
 * What are the main problems of each generation of web?
-* What are the advantages and disadvantages of web3?
+* What are the advantages and disadvantages of Web 3.0?
 * What is the difference between distributed and decentralized?